 What is the closest city to Death Valley National Park?

 In terms of major cities near Death Valley National Park, Las Vegas is the closest.
-This is around two hours and 15 minutes’ drive from Death Valley.
+This is around two hours and 15 minutesโ drive from Death Valley.ย

 Furnace Creek is a small Californian town within the park boundaries where you can find facilities including the Furnace Creek Visitor Center, a couple of hotels, several campgrounds and a gas station.
-Due to the presence of the hotels, there are some places to eat, a golf course, and some other amenities such as a spa.
+Due to the presence of the hotels, there are some places to eat, a golf course, and some other amenities such as a spa.ย

 There are other places to stay in Death Valley in the community of Stovepipe Wells, which is also within the park boundaries.
 One of the best campgrounds in the national park is located here.
-There’s also a market, a restaurant, a gas station, a saloon, hotel with a pool, and an RV park here.
+Thereโs also a market, a restaurant, a gas station, a saloon, hotel with a pool, and an RV park here.ย

-Other Towns and Cities Near Death Valley National Park
+Other Towns and Cities Near Death Valley National Parkย

-Other towns near Death Valley National Park include Pahrump, Beatty, Shoshone, Amargosa Valley and Death Valley Junction.
+Other towns near Death Valley National Park include Pahrump, Beatty, Shoshone, Amargosa Valley and Death Valley Junction.ย ย

-1. Pahrump, Nevada is around 60 miles from Furnace Creek.
+๐๏ธ Pahrump, Nevada is around 60 miles from Furnace Creek.
 This larger town offers a range of accommodation, supermarkets, fast food outlets, restaurants, casinos, wineries and festivals.

-2. Beatty, Nevada is about 40 miles from Furnace Creek and offers various attractions, amenities and accommodation options.
+๐๏ธ Beatty, Nevada is about 40 miles from Furnace Creek and offers various attractions, amenities and accommodation options.

-3. Amargosa Valley, Nevada is 40 miles from Furnace Creek and has a hotel, a market and a gas station.
+๐๏ธ Amargosa Valley, Nevada is 40 miles from Furnace Creek and has a hotel, a market and a gas station.

-4. Shoshone, California is about 55 miles from Furnace Creek and offers a gas station, a restaurant, a post office and limited places to stay.
+๐๏ธ Shoshone, California is about 55 miles from Furnace Creek and offers a gas station, a restaurant, a post office and limited places to stay.

-5. Death Valley Junction, California is 25 miles from Zabriskie Point and is home to a historic hotel.
+๐๏ธ Death Valley Junction, California is 25 miles from Zabriskie Point and is home to a historic hotel.

 Taking a Tour to Death Valley National Park

-If you don’t want to rent a car, taking a day tour from Las Vegas to Death Valley National Park gives you another option.
+If you donโt want to rent a car, taking a day tour from Las Vegas to Death Valley National Park gives you another option.

-This way you can save on car hire and gas, and don’t need to worry about navigation.
-Sitting back to admire the scenery while someone else does the driving can be a simple way to make the most of your valuable downtime.
+This way you can save on car hire and gas, and donโt need to worry about navigation.
+Sitting back to admire the scenery while someone else does the driving can be a simple way to make the most of your valuable downtime.ย

 Las Vegas to Death Valley day trip

-Head to the biggest – and lowest – national park in the whole of the US with this day tour from Las Vegas.
+Head to the biggest โ and lowest โ national park in the whole of the US with this day tour from Las Vegas.
 The trip lasts for ten hours in total and transport is via luxury SUV or minibus.
-Key locations visited include Artist’s Palette, Badwater Basin, Furnace Creek, Zabriskie Point and the old ghost town of Rhyolite.
-Your guide will also teach you about the park’s wildlife, landscapes and history during the day.
+Key locations visited include Artistโs Palette, Badwater Basin, Furnace Creek, Zabriskie Point and the old ghost town of Rhyolite.
+Your guide will also teach you about the parkโs wildlife, landscapes and history during the day.ย

-BOOK A ONE DAY TRIP FROM LAS VEGAS TO DEATH VALLEY NATIONAL PARK
+โก๏ธ BOOK A ONE DAY TRIP FROM LAS VEGAS TO DEATH VALLEY NATIONAL PARK

 Small group adventure Death Valley tour

 Lasting for 11 to 12 hours, this small group adventure tour from Las Vegas includes lunch, bottled water, all taxes and fees and air conditioned luxury transport.
-You can see all the highlights in one day, and being part of a small group makes for a more personalized experience.
+You can see all the highlights in one day, and being part of a small group makes for a more personalized experience.ย

-BOOK A ONE DAY ADVENTURE TOUR FROM LAS VEGAS TO DEATH VALLEY
+โก๏ธ BOOK A ONE DAY ADVENTURE TOUR FROM LAS VEGAS TO DEATH VALLEY

 Full-day sunset and stars tour

 Led by a professional tour guide, this full day trip lasting about 11 hours from Las Vegas to Death Valley National Park allows you to watch the sunset after seeing the highlights of the landscape.
-You can also indulge in a little stargazing alongside your fellow guests.
+You can also indulge in a little stargazing alongside your fellow guests.ย

-BOOK A FULL DAY SUNSET AND STARS TOUR FROM LAS VEGAS TO DEATH VALLEY
+โก๏ธ BOOK A FULL DAY SUNSET AND STARS TOUR FROM LAS VEGAS TO DEATH VALLEY

 Wine tasting and stargazing tour

 Running for around 11 hours, this tour includes some wine tasting and the best Insta-worthy views.
 As well as seeing the finest parts of Death Valley, of course.
-This day trip also ends with some stargazing into the night skies, far removed from the light pollution of The Strip.
+This day trip also ends with some stargazing into the night skies, far removed from the light pollution of The Strip.ย

-BOOK A ONE DAY WINE TASTING AND STARGAZING TOUR FROM LAS VEGAS TO DEATH VALLEY
+โก๏ธ BOOK A ONE DAY WINE TASTING AND STARGAZING TOUR FROM LAS VEGAS TO DEATH VALLEY

 Custom Tour Trekker vehicle tour

 A custom-made Tour Trekker all-terrain vehicle is used for running this 10-hour trip from Las Vegas.
 The rugged vehicle allows you to access parts of the park that are more difficult to reach by coach.
-Fees include lunch, hotel transfers and bottled water.
+Fees include lunch, hotel transfers and bottled water.ย

-BOOK A ONE DAY CUSTOM TOUR TREKKER TRIP FROM LAS VEGAS TO DEATH VALLEY
+โก๏ธ BOOK A ONE DAY CUSTOM TOUR TREKKER TRIP FROM LAS VEGAS TO DEATH VALLEY

 Private tour with professional photography

 If you want a lasting souvenir of your trip to Death Valley, what could be better than a tour that includes the services of a professional photographer?
-The tour lasts for 10 to 14 hours, and as it’s private to your group only you can also fully customize the itinerary to include the sights that you want to see.
+The tour lasts for 10 to 14 hours, and as itโs private to your group only you can also fully customize the itinerary to include the sights that you want to see.ย

-BOOK A PRIVATE TRIP WITH PROFESSIONAL PHOTOGRAPHY TO DEATH VALLEY NATIONAL PARK
+โก๏ธ BOOK A PRIVATE TRIP WITH PROFESSIONAL PHOTOGRAPHY TO DEATH VALLEY NATIONAL PARK

 How to Fly to Death Valley National Park?

 So what is the closest Airport to Death Valley National Park?
 The closest Death Valley National Park airport is Las Vegas Harry Reid International (LAS), which is about five miles from downtown Las Vegas.
-It takes around two-and-a-quarter hours to drive from the airport in Las Vegas NV to Death Valley National Park, and there are no public transport options.
+It takes around two-and-a-quarter hours to drive from the airport in Las Vegas NV to Death Valley National Park, and there are no public transport options.ย

 Other than chartered flights to Death Valley National Park private airports at Furnace Creek and Stovepipe Wells, LAS is the nearest of the major airports near Death Valley National Park.

-Burbank Bob Hope Airport is the next nearest, and the drive from here takes about three hours plus depending on where you’re headed.
-It’s 206 miles between the airport and the Death Valley National Park Sign on the CA-190 from Olancha.
-Other locations will take longer to reach.
+Burbank Bob Hope Airport is the next nearest, and the drive from here takes about three hours plus depending on where youโre headed.
+Itโs 206 miles between the airport and the Death Valley National Park Sign on the CA-190 from Olancha.
+Other locations will take longer to reach.ย

 Los Angeles International Airport (LAX) is another option.
-You’ll need more time, though, as it’s further away.
-But it’s a good choice if you want to visit LA or Joshua Tree National Park.
-Again the CA-190 from Olancha is closest, at three-and-a-quarter hours’ driving time and 223 miles.
+Youโll need more time, though, as itโs further away.
+But itโs a good choice if you want to visit LA or Joshua Tree National Park.
+Again the CA-190 from Olancha is closest, at three-and-a-quarter hoursโ driving time and 223 miles.ย

 Three other airports to consider include Ontario International Airport, Santa Ana John Wayne Airport and Palm Springs International Airport.